X

 And unlike the weaselly "Genuine Windows" label on older upgrades, the activation screens for a Windows 10 upgrade specifically confirm the existence of a "digital license."

 Of course, I'm not a lawyer, and this column isn't legal advice.
-But I will say that I am personally confident in the activation status of any PC upgraded using the tool on that page during the eligibility period.
+But I will say that I am personally confident in the activation status of any PC that upgraded to Windows 10 and was granted a digital license using the Media Creation Tool.

 Also: The ultimate Windows troubleshooting trick

-This extension was, I think, a very large nod and a wink, designed to make it easy for those who wanted a Windows 10 upgrade to still get it while placating the OEM partners who were none too happy about the year-long emphasis on upgrades rather than new PC sales.
+So why did Microsoft keep making these free upgrades available even after the original offer had officially expired?
+That was, I think, a very obvious nod and a wink, designed to make it easy for those who wanted a Windows 10 upgrade to still get it while placating the OEM partners who were none too happy about Microsoft's emphasis on upgrades rather than new PC sales during the original upgrade offer.

-And a note from the author: Did you miss me while I was away on sabbatical?
-You can stay in touch by signing up for my newsletter, Ed Bott's READ.ME.
+And a note from the author: You can stay in touch by signing up for my newsletter, Ed Bott's READ.ME.
 It's free (for now) and I'll be doing a lot of the same things I've done here at ZDNET and in my books.
-To sign up, go to https://edbott.substack.com/.
+To sign up, go to https://edbott.news.

 Editorial standards